This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It is a large spacious building with plenty of recreation amenities and extensive facilities.
 The hostel is suitable to any type of traveller from solo, to group, to family travel.

 We stayed in a private room with an ensuite that had a double bed, a roll out bed for Kalyra, which she loved, and we bought our own portable cot for Savannah.
 We felt very comfortable and happy.

 Kalyra loved peeking out the window to the city views outside and constantly remarked at how much she loved the hotel.

-Each floor has a lounge/chill out area, there are several big kitchens that are clean and functional, and there are plenty of spots for you to hook yourself up online.
+Each floor has a lounge/chill out area, there are several big communal kitchens that are clean and functional, and there are plenty of spots for you to hook yourself up online.

-Entertainment and Meals
+Entertainment and Events

 The hostel has entertainment specials on every night with different themed meals, BBQs and cheap drinks.
-They have there very own backpackers Scubar in the basement with pool comps, theme nights and pub crawls.
+They have their very own backpackers Scubar in the basement with pool comps, theme nights and pub crawls.